 Currently, only the wet form of AMD is treated.
 When indicated, repeated injections of tiny amounts of drug into the middle of cavity of the eye can stop abnormal blood vessel leakage, growth, and scarring.
 Occasionally lasers or medications injected into an arm vein and activated in the eye with a laser light are used.

-George A. Williams, Ophthalmology, answered on behalf of American Academy of Ophthalmology's EyeSmartAge-related macular degeneration is the leading cause of blindness in elderly people.
+George A. Williams, MD, Ophthalmology, answered on behalf of American Academy of Ophthalmology's EyeSmartAge-related macular degeneration is the leading cause of blindness in elderly people.
 There are new therapies that can prevent severe visual loss in most people with age-related macular degeneration and improve vision in about one-third of people, but these treatments are most effective when they are started early in the course of the disease.
 For people with advanced disease these treatments are often not helpful.

 It is very unusual to become totally blind (no perception of light) from age-related macular degeneration, and most people maintain peripheral vision which allows them to ambulate, but not read or drive.
 Some people may benefit from low vision aids.
 A low vision specialist can provide an evaluation.